andrenerd/coinalist/README.md

 # Coinalist
-High level crypto exchange agnostic framework for real time monitoring, trading and analytics.
+High level cryptocurrency exchange-agnostic framework for real time monitoring, trading and analytics.
 Based on easy to use "streams" and "observables" paradigm, as specified and implemented by [ReactiveX](https://github.com/ReactiveX/rxjs).

 Status: alpha